Danny-CA/NutriBase/README.md

 - Serve as a tool for both research and culinary exploration.

-- Facilitate integration with external data sources to enrich the dataset.

-- General Objective

 ## General Objective

 To develop a digital repository that centralizes, organizes, and allows the analysis of recipes from diverse sources, incorporating structured data on ingredients, categories, nutritional values, and origins.